-The school is keen to gather the thoughts of all stakeholders in our school.
+As a school we are keen to gather the thoughts of all stakeholders in our school.
 Parents are asked to complete a well-being survey each term as part of their parent mentor meetings.

-Results from the surveys indicate that parents, pupils and staff are extremely happy with the school though there are minor areas for improvement.
-The overall view of stake holders is extremely positive with;
+Results from the surveys indicate that parents, pupils and staff are extremely happy with the school and that, whilst there are minor areas for improvement, the overall view of stake holders is extremely positive with;

-99.6% of parents agreeing they would recommend the school to other families (197/250 responses)
+99.8% of parents agreeing they would recommend the school to other families (338/340 responses)

-98.7% of pupils agreeing they would recommend the school to another child ((225/250 responses)
+98.4% of pupils agreeing they would recommend the school to another child ((355/361 responses)

 100% of staff agreeing that they are happy in their job.
-(34/34 responses)
+(51/51 responses)